tomcam/download-open-jdk-12-macos/README.md

-# How to download Open JDK 13 for MacOS and run a "hello world" program
+# How to download Open JDK 13 for MacOS and run a "hello world" program in Java

 I'm not a Java developer but I was given a utility and needed fix a bug in it.
 Here's how to get Open JDK working on your Mac in just a few minutes, because